The Social Contract

 "Ship with confidence.
 Test each other."

-Townhall is purely community-driven — no points, no rewards, no leaderboards.
+Twnhall is purely community-driven — no points, no rewards, no leaderboards.
 The platform exists because developers help each other.
 The implicit incentive is reciprocity: you test others so others will test you.

 This isn't a SaaS tool.
 It's a shared workspace where peers hold each other accountable.
 The energy here should feel collaborative and direct — developer to developer.